Noah6544/Daily-Picture-Aligner/README.md

 ## Daily Picture Aligner
 Have you wanted to create one of those daily picture videos, but you didn't want to align each picture?
 Well, now you don't have to.
-Align ~~hundreds~~ _thousands_ of picture automatically.
+Align ~~hundreds~~ _thousands_ of pictures automatically.

 ## Demos: